Check out 'DEIS Impact on Facebook for breaking news and updates!

 Make an Impact: Share Your Story & Learn from Others

-Contribute to and learn from the Brandeis legacy of social justice professionals by sharing your personal story, professional path and career advice with current students and alumni.
-As a student, share your internship experiences through the Brandeis Internship Exchange and read what others have contributed.
-As an alum, participate in Hiatt's career-related volunteer opportunities and become involved with your local alumni chapter to expand your network.
-To learn more, contact Alexandra Anweiler Stephens, Hiatt’s associate director of alumni engagement, at (781) 736-3623 or firstname.lastname@example.org.
+Join and learn from the Brandeis legacy of social justice professionals by sharing your personal story, professional path and career advice with current students and alumni.
+As a student, review your past service-related internships in the Brandeis Internship Exchange and read what others have said.
+As an alum, participate in a variety of career-related volunteer opportunities including Wisdom Wanted, Hiatt's popular online alumni-student networking program.
+To learn more, contact Alexandra Stephens, associate director of alumni career programs and engagement, at (781) 736-3623.

 "Brandeis has always taken pride in its belief in social justice, and ‘DEIS impact takes that belief to a whole new level.
 It is that week when the Brandeis community collectively comes together to celebrateour community's strength to make a positive change in our world.” - Shikha Chandarana, '17, 'DEIS Impacter